Austria 2026 - Call for Applications

 Award(s) of the Prize

-The aim of the awards is to support talented young female scientists who are qualified through notable publications.
-The aim is to support female researchers who completed their doctoral/PhD studies no more than four years ago.
+These grants are intended to support promising young female researchers who have demonstrated their qualifications through notable publications.
+The objective is to support female researchers who completed their doctoral/PhD studies no more than four years ago.

-In particular, the scholarship is intended for the following cases:
+In particular, the grant is intended for the following cases:

-• to prepare a research project for application to (inter)national funding organizations or
+• to develop a research project for submission to (inter)national funding organizations or

-• for reintegration after a research stay abroad or after parental leave
+• to facilitate reintegration following a research stay abroad or after parental leave

-The project must be carried out in Austria, short project-related stays abroad are possible
+The project must be carried out in Austria; short project-related stays abroad are permitted.

-Applications for the preparation of a research project for a third-party funding application are also possible if the doctoral/PhD studies have not yet been completed by the submission deadline, but will be completed by May at the latest, i.e. approx. four weeks before the decision on the award of the scholarship (in June/July).
-In this case, the planned date of graduation must be communicated with the application.
+Applications for the development of a research project for a third-party funding application are also possible if the doctoral/PhD program has not yet been completed by the submission deadline, provided it will be completed by May at the latest, i.e., approximately four weeks before the decision on the award of the fellowship (in June/July).
+In this case, the planned date of completion must be stated in the application.

 Amount per endowment

-The awards are endowed with €25,000 each and cannot be divided.
-They are awarded in cooperation with the Austrian Academy of Sciences.
+The awards are each endowed with €25,000 and are indivisible.
+They are presented in cooperation with the Austrian Academy of Sciences.

 Main eligibility criteria

-• completed their doctoral/PhD studies no more than four years ago (deadline is the submission date)
+• have completed their doctoral/PhD studies no more than four years ago (the cutoff date is the submission deadline)

-• are Austrian citizens or have lived in Austria for at least three years,
+• are Austrian citizens or have had their primary residence in Austria for at least three years,

-• present a concrete project in Austria in the field of basic research in the above-mentioned disciplines (projects in related fields of study that pursue an experimental research approach can also be considered), and
+• submit a concrete project in Austria in the field of basic research in the above-mentioned disciplines (projects in related fields that follow an experimental research approach may also be considered), and

 Exceptions

-Delays (up to a maximum of 3 years) due to (child) care obligations, chronic illness or disability will be taken into account.
-Exceptions must be clarified with the Scholarships & Prizes Department of the Austrian Academy of Sciences before submitting the application
+Delays (up to a maximum of 3 years) due to (child) care responsibilities, chronic illness, or disability will be taken into account.
+Exceptions must be clarified prior to application by consulting with the ÖAW’s Scholarships & Awards Department.

 Selection criteria

-The award committee consists of scientists working at a university or a non-university research institution in Austria.
-The committee members are nominated by the Austrian Academy of Sciences.
+The selection committee consists of scientists working at a university or a non-university research institution in Austria.
+Committee members are nominated by the Austrian Academy of Sciences.

-The main selection criterion is the excellence of the applicant's current and past research as well as their plans for future research.
-The applicant's scientific qualifications, the innovative content and methodology of the current and future research approaches and the feasibility of the planned project will be assessed.
+The primary selection criterion is the excellence of the applicant’s current and past research, as well as her plans for future research.
+The applicant’s scientific qualifications, the innovative content and methodology of current and future research approaches, and the feasibility of the planned project are evaluated.

-The applications are assigned to the members of the award committee according to the respective subject area.
-Strict attention is paid to possible grounds for bias.
-This means, firstly, that committee members and applicants must not work at the same university or research institution.
-In addition, possible professional or private close or competitive relationships are taken into account.
+Applications are assigned to members of the award committee according to their respective fields of expertise.
+Strict attention is paid to potential conflicts of interest.
+This means, first of all, that committee members and applicants may not be affiliated with the same university or research institution.
+In addition, potential professional or personal ties or competitive relationships are taken into account.

-In the first selection round, the award committee decides which applications will be reviewed externally.
-If the committee comes to the conclusion that an application does not meet the criteria of the funding program, it will be rejected.
+In the first round of selection, the award committee decides which applications will undergo external review.
+If the committee concludes that an application does not meet the criteria of the funding program, it is rejected.

-For the applications that are reviewed externally, the committee members propose suitable reviewers who work abroad.
-During the selection process, strict attention is paid to reasons of bias or possible conflicts of interest.
+For applications that undergo external review, committee members propose suitable reviewers who are active abroad.
+During the selection process, strict attention is paid to potential conflicts of interest or bias.

-There is no fixed pool of reviewers; for each application, experts are sought who can assess the evaluation based on their own scientific experience or research activities in accordance with international standards in the respective subject area.
-These reviewers work on a voluntary basis, i.e. they do not receive any financial compensation for their work.
+There is no fixed pool of reviewers; for each application, experts are sought who can evaluate the proposal based on their own scientific experience or research activities in accordance with international standards in the respective field.
+These reviewers work on a voluntary basis, meaning they receive no financial compensation for this work.

-Applicants have the right (e.g. for competitive reasons or due to a school dispute) to exclude up to three scientists from the review process without giving reasons.
+Applicants have the right (e.g., for competitive reasons or due to a school dispute) to exclude up to three scientists from the review process without providing a reason.

-At least one expert opinion is obtained for each application within the framework of the L'ORÉAL Austria program.
-This number can be increased for interdisciplinary applications covering several research areas.
+At least one review is obtained for each application under the L’ORÉAL Austria program.
+For interdisciplinary applications covering multiple research areas, this number may be increased.

-An expert opinion consists of a written statement and a formal assessment of the applicant's scientific qualifications and aspects of the research project on a scale of 1-10 (1-2 = insufficient, 9-10 = excellent):
+An evaluation consists of a written statement as well as a formal assessment of the applicant’s scientific qualifications and specific aspects of the research project on a scale of 1–10 (1–2 = insufficient, 9–10 = excellent):

 • Originality of the research project